ioggstream/draft-polli-restapi-ld-keywords/draft-polli-restapi-ld-keywords.md

 When context composition (see {{int-composability}}) is needed, the context SHOULD be provided in the form of a JSON object;
-in fact, if the x-jsonld-context is an URL string, to generate the instance context that URL needs to be dereferenced and processed.
+in fact, if the x-jsonld-context is a URL string, that URL needs to be dereferenced and processed to generate the instance context.

 ~~~ yaml
 Place: